 I thrive in tropical, humid climates because it feels like taking a deep breath for my skin.
 I need as much moisture as I can get.

 Occasionally, I will have a couple of very mild red bumps on the back of my upper arms.
 If you’re familiar with keratosis pilaris or “chicken skin,” as it’s referred to, you know how annoying it can be.
-Keratinized hair follicles cause dry, rough, bumpy patches, and doctors agree that the best treatment method is exfoliating and moisturizing.
+Keratinized hair follicles cause dry, rough, bumpy patches, which can be treated by exfoliating and moisturizing.